awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cloudformation-stackset.md

 The `AWS::CloudFormation::StackSet` enables you to provision stacks into AWS accounts and across Regions by using a single CloudFormation template\.
 In the stack set, you specify the template to use, in addition to any parameters and capabilities that the template requires\.

+**Important**
+Run deployments to nested StackSets from the parent stack, not directly through the StackSet API\.

 ## Syntax<a name="aws-resource-cloudformation-stackset-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: